irisdum/sent2_cloud_remover/README.md

 Currently we have been downloading Sentinel 2 Level 2A products, and Sentinel 1 GRD product coming from *GeoscienceAustralia/NCI Copernicus Hub server*.
 Moreover Sentinel 1 images have been preprocessed using snap gpt tool (check the *snap-confs/calibrate_sent1_zs_utm55s.xml* file) and the preprocessing section for more details.

 However after the preprocessing some values of Sentinel 1 can be negative, and as we want to work with db intensities, we fix this issue using a knn algorithm.
 All the pixels having negative values of the SAR images are replaced using their neighbour intensities.
 Then we apply 10*log10 transformation before applying StandardScaler (scikit-learn method).
+To have data between -1 and 1, the distribution is divided by the constant `FACT_STD_S1`   (in *constant/processing.constant.py*) .

+For Sentinel 2 we have

 ## Vegetation index
 In order to assess the burned area different vegetation index have been implemented.